 If another peripheral has the default setting, you can manually set the peripheral before the meeting:

 - Unplug all other peripherals before you start the next meeting.

-- Switch the USB connector from the Chromebox front port to the rear port.
+- USB connector from the Chromebox front port to the rear port.

 - Set the device to GMT +09:00 Eastern Indonesia Time (Jayapura Time) to change the power frequency setting while staying in the same time zone.